 Role of Nutrition and Addiction Treatment in Recovery

 Substance abuse can have a long-term adverse effect on health and nutrition, causing nutritional deficiencies in users, as well as problems with digestion.
 Users often have depleted levels of vitamins, minerals, and essential fats and amino acids in their bodies, which can lead to serious physical and mental problems.
-Once an addict begins the recovery process, it’s essential that he or she understands the importance of proper nutrition in recovery, as a healthy diet plays a crucial role in addiction treatment and can aid in achieving and maintaining lasting sobriety.
-Some of the benefits of a healthy, balanced diet in addiction recovery include:
+Once an addict begins the recovery process, it’s essential that he or she understands the importance of proper nutrition and addiction treatment, as a healthy diet plays a crucial role in addiction treatment and can aid in achieving and maintaining lasting sobriety.
+Some of the benefits of nutrition and addiction treatment include:

 - Improved mood